PUT-PTM/STMsksRedGT/README.md

 sksRedGT is a smartphone controlled toy car mostly powered by batteries.
-Car sksRedGT is also faithful copy of the original Alfa Romeo 6969, which didn't actually exist (I just make up to fill description cuz one paragraph would look poor; in english every word feels like a shooting star.
+Car sksRedGT is also faithful copy of the original Alfa Romeo 6969, which didn't actually exist (I just made it up to fill description cuz one paragraph would look poor; in english every word feels like a shooting star.
 Make a wish!)

 ## Components